JanDitzen/xtdcce2/README.md

 (1) y(i,t) = b0(i) + b1(i)*y(i,t-1) + x(i,t)*b2(i) + x(i,t-1)*b3(i) + u(i,t) u(i,t) = g(i)*f(t) + e(i,t)
 ```

 where f(t) is an unobserved common factor loading, g(i) a heterogeneous factor loading, x(i,t) is a (1 x K) vector and b2(i) and b3(i) the coefficient vectors.
 The error e(i,t) is iid and the heterogeneous coefficients b1(i), b2(i) and b3(i) are randomly distributed around a common mean.
 It is assumed that x(i,t) is strictly exogenous.
-In the case of a static panel model (b1(i) = 0) Pesaran (2006) shows that mean of the coefficients 0, b2 and b3 (for example for b2(mg) = 1/N sum(b2(i))) can be consistently estimated by adding cross sectional means of the dependent and all independent variables.
+In the case of a static panel model (b1(i) = 0) Pesaran (2006) shows that the averages of the coefficients b0, b2 and b3 (for example for b2(mg) = 1/N sum(b2(i))) can be consistently estimated by adding cross sectional means of the dependent and all independent variables.
 The cross sectional means approximate the unobserved factors.
 In a dynamic panel data model (b1(i) <> 0) pT lags of the cross sectional means are added to achieve consistency (Chudik and Pesaran 2015).
 The mean group estimates for b1, b2 and b3 are consistently estimated as long as N,T and pT go to infinity.
 This implies that the number of cross sectional units and time periods is assumed to grow with the same rate.

 In an empirical setting this can be interpreted as N/T being constant.
 A dataset with one dimension being large in comparison to the other would lead to inconsistent estimates, even if both dimension are large in numbers.
 For example a financial dataset on stock markets returns on a monthly basis over 30 years (T=360) of 10,000 firms would not be sufficient.
 While individually both dimension can be interpreted as large, they do not grow with the same rate and the ratio would not be constant.
 Therefore an estimator relying on fixed T asymptotics and large N would be appropriate.
 On the other hand a dataset with lets say N = 30 and T = 34 would qualify as appropriate, if N and T grow with the same rate.